Why You Can't Switch Off (And How to Finally Empty Your Head)

 The list will not be finished.
 It will never be finished.
 That is not a failure of your productivity or your organisation.
 It is simply the nature of a full life.

 You are allowed to stop before it is done.
 You are allowed to rest while things are still outstanding.
-You are allowed to be a person who needs rest, not just a machine that processes tasks.
+You are allowed to be a person who needs rest, not just a system that processes tasks.

-Your mind cannot empty itself.
-But you can give it the conditions to begin.
 Start tonight — not with a perfect wind-down routine, but with one small thing: get it out of your head and onto paper.
 See what becomes possible when it is no longer all yours to hold alone.

 Start here — it is free